 rawSearch and builds a more clever

 search API on top of it.

 See what happened?
 We just wire together event streams like lego blocks!

-You can play around with the plnkr right here.
+You can play around with the demo right here.
 Enjoy!

 Get updates on new articles and trainings.